Origami history under debate, the reason for that is the basic product to construct and produce Origami is paper who is a organic product!

 “Tsutsumi” is a origami who is a formal gift wrapper.
 These ceremonial folds were simple and symbolized sincerity and purity.
 [Photo: Noshi]

-Prior to the 1600’s there is very little evidence of recreational origami, but in the 17th century in Japanese culture play -origami was prevalent so much so it was easy to find kimonos decorated with paper cranes.
+Origami folded paper cranes, prior to the 1600’s there is very little evidence of recreational origami, but in the 17th century in Japanese culture play -origami was prevalent so much so it was easy to find kimonos decorated with paper cranes.

 All that shows a ranma (wood paneling decorated) plus 6 origami models including the paper crane, plus a classic boat, and a modular cube (1734, the analysis by Koshiro Hatori).
-All that suggest that origami was already established in Japan by the 1700’s.
+All that suggest that origami was already establish in Japan by the 1700’s.

-“Tsutsumi-no Ki” written in 1764 by author Sadatake Ise was the first book published about Origami!
+Fold 13 ceremonial folds, “Tsutsumi-no Ki” written in 1764 by author Sadatake Ise was the first book published about Origami!

 It’s include instructions to fold 13 ceremonial folds such as the noshi and Tsutsumi described above.